 In Deuteronomy 4:25-31 Moshe ceases being a historian and lapses into pure prophecy.
 At a time when his focus is on preparing the "Joshua generation" to enter the land of Israel, to act as the Holy One's agents for the judgment against the Kena'anim [Canaanites], and to claim the inheritance the Holy One promised to their fathers, he interrupts his instructions to tell them how they will, in the future, do some things that hurt our hearts to hear.
 They will, he says, ultimately turn away from Torah and from God.
 As a result, he says, they will be dispossessed of the very land they are about to enter.
-They will, he says, then be scattered by the Holy One like seeds among the nations.
-But then, he says, one day far in the future, they will make t'shuvah en masse, will return wholeheartedly to the Holy One, and will be regathered to Eretz Yisrael.
+They will, he says, one day far in the future, they will make t'shuvah en masse, will return wholeheartedly to the Holy One, and will be regathered to Eretz Yisrael.